AkshatSh/DPD/docs/blog_1.md

     - CONLL [8] PER tag (identifying people)
 - MVP for labeling functions:
     - Build a dictionary based label function described in MVP of Plan 1.
     - Analyze positive and negative groups to find trends in words through a series of regex matches.
-For example, if the goal was to identify phrases about service a rule could be: `*waiter*` to identify spans that contain the word *"waiter"*.
+For example, if the goal was to identify phrases about restaurant service, a simple set of rules could be: `*waiter*` and `*waitress*` to identify spans that contain the word *"waiter"*.
 - Stretch Goal: implement a mix of POS tags and words.
-For example, we could use `ADJ waiter*` to identify spans with an adjective then waiter/waitress.
+For example, we could use `ADJ waiter` and `ADJ waitress` to identify spans with an adjective then waiter/waitress.

 Most likely, we will implement the pipeline with a mix of the techniques described above.